lbrictson/aws-tag-snapshotter/README.md

 *Running it once*

-    From aws-tag-snapshotter.app import run
+    From awstagsnapshotter.app import run
     run()

 *Running it as an endless process*

-    From aws-tag-snapshotter.app import main
+    From awstagsnapshotter.app import main
     main()

 ## Docker ##